 User can then change the allocation amount for each deal ↔ CRM pair.

-User can associate a collateral to individual deals or at entity level.
+User can associate a collateral to individual deals or at borrower level.

 Deal level: User can manually select the list of deals the collateral is going to be allocated manually using check boxes.

-Entity level: User can check the entity level checkbox for the tool to automatically allocate collateral to all deals of the entity pro-rata basis.
+Borrower level: User can check the entity level checkbox for the tool to automatically allocate collateral to all deals of the entity pro-rata basis.

-User can define a join or non-joint guarantee:
+User can define a joint or non-joint guarantee:

 Joint Guarantee: In this case, each guarantor will cover 100%